-These DIY Thanksgiving Gratitude Journals are a simple crafts that you could give to family and friends this holiday season, because gratitude is something that we all can use a bit more of right?
+These DIY Thanksgiving Gratitude Journals are a simple craft you can give to family and friends this holiday season.
+They also can be used as Thanksgiving place cards.
+This is sponsored content.

-Somehow I blinked and now my kids are nearly grown.
+Somehow I blinked, and now my kids are nearly grown.
 I don’t know how it happened.
-People always tell you that it “goes so fast” but you don’t really get it until it happens to you.
-This year for Halloween our kids totally ditched us to go trick or treat with their friends… my husband and I went out to dinner to a nearly empty restaurant!
+People always tell you that it “goes so fast,” but you don’t really get it until it happens to you.
+This year for Halloween, our kids totally ditched us to go trick or treat with their friends… my husband and I went out to dinner at a nearly empty restaurant!
 (We were totally pathetic if you ask me.)
 This getting older thing is not for the weak of heart.

 (Yep, those are JUST mashed potatoes on her plate.)

 I’ve been fancying up simple composition notebooks for a few years now.
 It’s one of my favorite DIY tricks.
-The notebooks are cheap and with only a few craft supplies you can make a great gift out of them.
-You can see some of the other notebooks that I’ve made here.
+The notebooks are cheap, and with only a few craft supplies, you can make a great gift out of them.

 - Small Composition Notebooks (mine are 5×7)